-Submit a Form T-64 (or campus equipment status change form) with signatures from both the transferring and receiving departments to the Controller's Office (or appropriate campus office) to transfer equipment to the proper cost center(s)/WBS element(s) in the university's equipment inventory records in IRIS.
+Submit transfers through IRIS transaction code ZAM_ASSET_CHANGE, or Submit a Form T-64 (or campus equipment status change form) with signatures from both the transferring and receiving departments to the Controller's Office (or appropriate campus office) to transfer equipment to the proper cost center(s)/WBS element(s) in the university's equipment inventory records in IRIS.
 [Policy FI0605, 19]

 When transferring equipment, does the department obtain a signature on the Form T-64 (or campus equipment status change form) from the receiving department?
+OR is a transfer submitted through IRIS transaction code ZAM ASSET CHANGE?

 Submitting an incomplete Form T-64 results in additional work for the Controller's Office and department and could result in inaccurate departmental equipment records.
+If ZAM_ASSET_CHANGE is used, N/A.

-Obtain the signature from the receiving department on Form T-64 (or campus equipment status change form) and submit the completed form to the Controller's Office (or appropriate campus office) to transfer equipment to the proper cost center(s)/WBS element(s) in the university's equipment inventory records in IRIS.
-[Policy FI0605, 19]
+Obtain the signature from the receiving department on Form T-64 (or campus equipment status change form) and submit the completed form to the Controller's Office (or appropriate campus office) to transfer equipment to the proper cost center(s)/WBS element(s) in the university's equipment inventory records in IRIS [Policy FI0605, 19].
+Or process a transfer through IRIS Transaction code ZAM_ASSET_CHANGE and e-mail asset number to equipmentory@utk.edu.